ppearson/Sniffle/README.md

 workflow compared to other grep/search tools (i.e. following symlinks is enabled by default).

-It is *not* designed as a complete grep / ack / ag replacement for general file searches (although it can do that with certain by-design limitations).
+It is *not* designed as a complete grep / ack / ag replacement for general file searches (although it can do that to a degree with certain by-design limitations).

-Currently it does not use the most optimum algorithm for searching content (linear by-line search instead of something like Boyer-Moore) - in the future this will be improved.
+Currently it does not use the most optimum algorithm for searching content (currently uses linear line-by-line search instead of something like Boyer-Moore) - in the future this will be improved.

 It can perform file searches, grepping of content of files, matching multiple search strings within files, and more functionality will be added in the future.